yohoushi/multiforecast-client/README.md

 ## INSIDE: How to treat graphs of more than 3 levels

 Although GrowthForecast can treat only graphs of 3 leveled path, MultiForecast can handle graphs of more than 3 levels.
-This feature is achieved by converting a given path to GrowthForecast's `service_name/section_name/graph_name` path as follows:
+This feature is achieved by converting a given path string to `service_name/section_name/graph_name` path of GrowthForecast as follows:

     service_name = 'multiforecast'
     section_name = CGI.escape(File.dirname(path)).gsub('+', '%20').gsub('.', '%2E')
     graph_name   = File.basename(path)

-As a viewer for these converted path, [Yohoushi](https://github.com/yohoushi/yohoushi) is ready for you.
+As a viewer for such converted graphs, you can use [Yohoushi](https://github.com/yohoushi/yohoushi) visualization tool.

 ## Contributing